zhagan/Hangman/README.md

-# Hangman
+# hangman_game
-Hangman in JS
+This is a hangman demo made with JS